MathPeixoto/go-financial-system/README.md

 - Gin framework: for creating the REST APIs
 - Migrate tool: for migrating databases
-- Sqlc: for generating Go code from SQL
+- Sqlc: for generating Go code from SQL (Generates models, daos and more)
 - Postgres
 - Docker